 Community Foundation for Southern Arizona Announces New Trustees

 TUCSON, Ariz., (July 5, 2017) – The Community Foundation for Southern Arizona (CFSA) is pleased to announce six new members to the Board of Trustees.
-The new additions include real estate developer Marcel Dabdoub; founder of Harrison Wealth Management Matthew Harrison; Professor of Educational Psychology and former Dean of Education at the University of Arizona Ronald Marx; General Counsel at Pima Medical Institute Mark Rubin; Head of the Department of Finance at the Eller College of Management at the University of Arizona Richard Sias; and Deputy Attorney General of the Tohono O’odham Nation Virjinya R. A. Torrez.
+The new additions include real estate developer Marcel Dabdoub; founder of Harrison Wealth Management Matthew Harrison; Professor of Educational Psychology and former Dean of Education at the University of Arizona Ronald Marx; General Counsel at Pima Medical Institute Mark Rubin; Head of the Department of Finance at the Eller College of Management at the University of Arizona Richard Sias; and Assistant Attorney General of the Tohono O’odham Nation Virjinya R. A. Torrez.
 Jan Lesher, Deputy County Administrator for Pima County, will serve as Chair of the Board.
 Other incoming officers include Vice Chair Claudia Jasso-Stevens, Managing Partner for Jasso Development & Planning; Secretary Fred Chaffee, former Chair; and Treasurer Anne Roediger, Founding Partner at Roediger Hoff PLC.

 “On behalf of CFSA, I am delighted to welcome the new members of the Board of Trustees into a great group of dedicated leaders,” said President and CEO Clint Mabie.
 “CFSA’s Board of Trustees oversees the Foundation’s growing community endowment and ensures that donors’ intentions are honored now and forever.
 We will benefit greatly from the addition of these six outstanding individuals with their diverse perspectives and abilities.
 Their dedication and commitment to the community will help us continue making Southern Arizona a better place for all.”